 It’s no secret that one of the top unwelcome changes for women experiencing menopause is weight gain.
-At our clinic we meet many women who struggle to shift the bulge around their midsection that has snuck up on during this period of metabolic change.
+At our clinic, we meet many women who struggle to shift the bulge around their midsection that has snuck up on during this period of metabolic change.
 Most haven’t changed the way they have been eating or significantly reduced their exercise, but are still seeing an unsightly roll develop over their jeans.

 And let us tell you, these women we meet in our consulting rooms are not alone.
 About 30 percent of women in Australia between the ages 50 – 59 are not just overweight, but are obese.
-According to The Australian Institute of Health & Welfare this extra weight gain is generally redistribute into the waistline area as women’s age increases.
-The risks of carry this additional abdominal fat are high and go well beyond vanity concerns.
+According to The Australian Institute of Health & Welfare, this extra weight gain is generally redistribute into the waistline area as women’s age increases.
+The risks of carrying this additional abdominal fat are high and go well beyond vanity concerns.
 These include elevated blood pressure, heart disease and diabetes, just to name a few.

 Why weight gain occurs after menopause

 There are several factors that contribute to weight gain after menopause and make losing the unwanted kilos an extra challenge.
-There is no scientific evidence however, that menopause itself is solely responsible; alterations in the body composition and fat distribution are more likely caused by hormonal changes according to the University of Pittsburgh’s Department of Epidemiology.
+There is no scientific evidence, however, that menopause itself is solely responsible; alterations in the body composition and fat distribution are more likely caused by hormonal changes according to the University of Pittsburgh’s Department of Epidemiology.

-As women age their metabolism naturally slows and their lean body mass decreases while body fat tends to accumulate.
+As women age, their metabolism naturally slows and their lean body mass decreases while body fat tends to accumulate.
 Changes in hormones can compound this transition particularly the lowering of oestrogen levels after menopause, which can cause fat storage to shift from the thighs and hips straight to the abdomen.
 So if you have seen your pear-shaped body transform into more of an apple-shape of the last few years, this could be why.

 A 2008 study published in the Metabolism Journal found that while body weight and waist circumference did not change with menopause, total abdominal fat, subcutaneous fat and visceral fat all significantly increased during this period despite no change in physical activity.